What to See and Do in Uganda – Africa’s most Bio-Diverse Country

 What to See and Do in Uganda, the things you should not miss in when visiting the most Bio-Diverse Country in Africa.

 The Pearl of Africa is Africa’s Premier Mountain Gorilla Destination, the Best Chimpanzee Destination in East Africa.
-It has the largest Population of the majestic Rothschild Giraffes, the Elephants are growing in number and not diminishing as in other countries, it is the best Birding Destination in Africa, the River Nile with it adrenaline rush activities such as White Water Rafting.
+It has the largest Population of the majestic Rothschild Giraffes, and the Elephants are growing in number and not diminishing as in other countries, it is the best Birding Destination in Africa, the River Nile with it adrenaline rush activities such as White Water Rafting.

 Uganda – more than a Primate Destination – it is Truly the Pearl of Africa.